-Simple Arrangements Using Garden Flowers & Herbs | Includes list of herbs that pair nicely with garden flowers.
+Simple Arrangements Using Garden Flowers & Herbs.
+Includes list of herbs that pair nicely with garden flowers.
 Lots of tips and ideas!

 Making simple arrangements using garden flowers & herbs is not only extremely gratifying, it’s a great way to use herbs that might otherwise be wasted.
 Sometimes herbs grow very fast and, at least for me, it’s hard to use them quickly enough.

 I’ve never dried or frozen my herbs but I would like to figure that out at some point.
 I usually just harvest them and scatter little herb & flower arrangements around the house.
-When summer is over, I’ll plant an Indoor Herb Garden so I have fresh herbs right in my kitchen.
+When summer is over, I’ll plant an indoor herb garden so I have fresh herbs right in my kitchen.

-or to eBay where I am a content creator.
+*Affiliate links included.
 Click HERE for my complete disclosure statement.

 Simple Arrangements Using Garden Flowers & Herbs